Can I park my RV at Walmart? Yes, you can park your RV at Walmart, but before you do, you should check with the Manager to make sure it will be OK.

 Yes, you can overnight park your RV in Canada.

 In Canada, it is illegal to park in most places.
-Staying the night in rest stops is illegal and the police might ask you to leave.
-Parking and spending the night in any shopping mall premises is also strictly forbidden with the exception of Walmart.
+Staying the night in rest stops is illegal, and the police might ask you to leave.
+Parking and spending the night in any shopping mall premises is also strictly forbidden except for Walmart.
 But still, be sure to confirm with the manager if it is okay.

 Places to park an RV Overnight For Free

 Here are some more places that may allow overnight RV parking.
 As always we recommend you check with management prior to spending the night.